YonatanAriel/Chexi/README.md

 Want to try Chexi out yourself?
 Follow these steps to get started:

 1. Clone the repository to your local machine.
+2. clone chexi-server repository (in my github profile) to your local machine.
-2. Install the required dependencies using npm or yarn.
+3. Install the required dependencies using npm or yarn.
-3. Set up the backend server and database configuration.
+4. Set up the backend server and database configuration.
-4. Run the frontend and backend servers.
+5. Run the frontend and backend servers.
-5. Enjoy the Chexi music and video streaming experience!
+6. Enjoy the Chexi music and video streaming experience!

 ### Contact Me